Guide for witnesses

 SPICe are researchers who support committees and MSPs.
 For example, they write briefings for MSPs and give committees background information on inquiries.

-Media Relations officers work with the media, and answer questions from journalists that might come out of a committee meeting.
+Communication managers work with the media, and answer questions from journalists that might come out of a committee meeting.

 There will be members of the security team outside the door, and seated inside the room when a committee is meeting open to the public.

 Each committee room has a public gallery.
 Members of the public can come and go during a public meeting.

 Journalists can watch committee meetings.
 They often sit in the front row of the gallery and might take notes.

 - publish a report with recommendations to the Scottish Government

 - write a letter to take the issue further

 - agree to consider the issue again in the future